 And this is where marketing automation comes in.

 Marketing automation is here not only to make your life easier but also to help you create a seamless customer experience that is an essential element of good brand marketing.

 This can be achieved via the 3 different categories of marketing automation tools:

-Personalization at its best, email marketing automation can help you create a strong, thoughtful brand that your customer’s mother would approve.
+Personalization at its best, email marketing automation can help you create a strong, thoughtful brand that your customer’s mother would approve of.

-Welcome them when they subscribe for your newsletter, say thank you when they place an order, wish them a happy birthday and help them buy only the things that are best for them.
+Welcome them when they subscribe to your newsletter, say thank you when they place an order, wish them a happy birthday and help them buy only the things that are best for them.